phenriq694/GoStack_Modulos/level05/gobarber-web/README.md

 - Next Appointment: Creating and styling the HTML elements of the next appointment in the Dashboard page;

 - Apointments List: Creating and styling the HTML elements of the other appointments in the Dashboard page;

+- Calendar and styling: Adding a calendar in the Dashboard page with the lib 'react-day-picker';

+- Month Availability: